 </google-map>

-fetches directions, but it isn't that useful by itself.
-You need to connect the results from <google-map-directions>
+<google-map-directions> fetches directions, but it isn't that useful by itself.
+You need to connect the results from <google-map-directions> to <google-map> so the directions render on the map.

-object (used by the Google Maps JavaScript API).
-To get these two elements talking, set them to use the same Map
+Both elements expose a .map property that allow users to access/set an underlying Map object (used by the Google Maps JavaScript API).
+To get these two elements talking, set them to use the same Map object.

-elementThe start address will be our current location.
+api-key a property of the ing-atms component and the bind it to both the google-map and google-map-directions componentgoogle-map and google-map-directions to the map propertygoogle-map-directions elementThe start address will be our current location.
 Create a computed property named startAddress

 Polymer({